vortexlab-uclouvain/flups/README.md

 ### Citation information
 FLUPS is described in [this paper](https://arxiv.org/abs/2006.09300).
 If you use FLUPS, please cite it as follows in your publications:
-- Caprace et al., **FLUPS - A Fourier-based Library of Unbounded Poisson Solvers**, SIAM Journal on Scientific Computing, 2019 (under review)
+- Caprace et al., **FLUPS - A Fourier-based Library of Unbounded Poisson Solvers**, SIAM Journal on Scientific Computing, 2019

 ## Why should you use FLUPS?